Shuswap Lake: Geography

 Shuswap Lake is located in the southern Interior region of the province at the boundary of the Shuswap Highland and the Monashee Range, a sub-range of the Columbia Mountains.

 The lake consists of four arms, forming a shape reminiscent of the letter H. The four arms are called Salmon Arm (southwest), Shuswap Arm or Main Arm (west), Anstey Arm (northeast), and Seymour Arm (north).
 Shuswap Lake connects to Little Shuswap Lake via the Little River, which flows from the end of Shuswap Lake.

 To the north-west it is fed by the Adams River, which drains Adams Lake.
 The Salmon Arm of Shuswap Lake connects to Mara Lake at the Sicamous Channel.
 The Shuswap River connects via Mara Lake.
 In the south-west the Salmon River flows into the lake at Salmon Arm.
 The Eagle River runs down from the Eagle Pass in the Monashees to enter the lake at Sicamous, in the east.
 The Seymour River empties into the northern end of the Seymour Arm.
 In addition to these rivers, numerous creeks feed the lake, including Scotch Creek, which runs south to the north shore of the main arm, near the community of the same name.

 Geology

 The central interior plateau of British Columbia drained by the Fraser and Columbia rivers is part of the Shuswap terrane in British Columbia and northern Washington state.
 It is dissected by numerous elongated, glacially-overdeepened lake basins which are formed by the same mechanisms as coastal fjords.
 Shuswap Lake consists of two, geologically separate basins - Shuswap/Seymour, and Anstey/Salmon Arm.

-The metamorphic bedrock in the area is classified as the Shuswap Complex, and is the result of tectonic buildup of rock in western North America in the Mesozoic era.
+The metamorphic bedrock in the area is classified as the Shuswap terrane, and is the result of tectonic buildup of rock in western North America in the Mesozoic era.